 Investors also use the same principle to earn arbitrage fund returns from the price difference of the same stock at various exchanges or indexes.
 However, due to the marginal profit from each sale, arbitrage schemes have to execute many trades every year to gain substantial profits.
 Also, to ensure maximum returns, you have to stay invested in these funds for at least three months.
 It helps in smoothing out daily volatilities and gives you stable arbitrage fund returns.

-Before we get into the tax benefits, let us first have a look at the typical composition of an arbitrage mutual fund scheme is:
+Before we get into the tax benefits, let us first have a look at the typical composition of an arbitrage mutual fund scheme:

 Due to most of the funds being invested in equity assets, SEBI recognizes arbitrage mutual funds like equity funds for tax purposes.
 Accordingly, the tax on capital gains from arbitrage funds is as follows: